ozielalves/Bares/README.md

 # Enter repo:
 $ cd Bares

-# To compile the whole project, insert 'make' inside root of path:
+# To compile the whole project and also generate documentation, insert 'make' inside root of path:
 $ make

 # To clean up all remaining trash data and files, such as the binary ones, insert 'make clean':